 Sharing video demo follow-ups immediately after a call with a prospect further communicates the value of Loom, outlines the positive impacts on their business, and leads to faster buy-in from key stakeholders.

-The best way to leave no doubt about moving ahead in an executive’s mind is to proactively speak to potential questions they have — but you can’t do this without having the right information ready to go.
-If I know a potential executive’s worry could be security, for example, I bring in a colleague from the Risk and Compliance team to weigh in on those specific concerns.
+The best way to leave no doubt about moving ahead in an executive’s mind is to proactively speak to potential questions they have — but you can’t do this without having the right information, such as relevant metrics, use cases, and case studies, ready to go.
+If I know a potential executive’s worry could be SaaS compliance and data security, for example, I bring in a colleague from the Risk and Compliance or Marketing teams to weigh in on those specific concerns.
 Knowing I can’t speak to every single potential issue means I can call on the subject matter experts, and we can pool our collective knowledge to make the best case.

-Buying teams are also becoming more cross-functional, too, with more stakeholders involved in the product evaluation process than ever before.
-Stage 2 Capital Managing Director Mark Roberge recommends investing in understanding the end users (or “coaches”) involved in the evaluation process: “What are companies talking about in their company-wide meetings?
+Buying teams are also becoming more cross-functional, too, with more stakeholders involved in the product evaluation and decision-making process than ever before.
+Stage 2 Capital Managing Director Mark Roberge recommends investing in understanding the influencers and end users (or “coaches”) involved in the evaluation process as a sales strategy: “What are companies and startups talking about in their company-wide meetings?
 Ask questions and reflect their language back to them in your interactions.”

-Asynchronous communication with video is more than a passing trend to increase sales; it’s an essential method of nurturing executive prospects and increasingly cross-functional evaluation teams — and sustaining relationships once they become customers.
+Asynchronous communication with video is more than a short-term sales strategy or passing trend to increase new sales and convert new leads.
+Incorporating video messaging into the sales outreach process is an essential method of nurturing executive prospects and increasingly cross-functional evaluation teams — and sustaining relationships and providing amazing customer support once they become customers.